 Human nature has shown that people re-use passwords, at least for non-work accounts that aren’t requiring quarterly changes.
-How can it affect your current security that you’ve reused an old password from 2012?
+How can it affect your current security that you’ve reused an old password or passphrase from 2012?

 Surprisingly, quite a lot.

 Hashed passwords and the plain text equivalent from a breached site can be paired with your then-username.
 Hackers have compiled lists of these pairs in a dictionary.
 Many sites use your email address as your username, and email addresses don’t change much.
 So, the malicious hacker has got your email address and some old password.

 Hashing algorithms have gotten more secure over the years, and your current bank site likely is using a different hash algorithm for your password than 2016 MySpace or 2012 Dropbox.
 However, they have already got the dictionary of compiled usernames and previously used passwords – they don’t need to break the security to try the pair and see if it gets them in.